janhartmann/flight-spotter/README.md

 There can be aircrafts which has just grounded but appears to be bypassing an airport, this can happend when we are predicting its flight path, but the aircraft landed on its path towards the airport.

-Some flights can have missing data, like route information or trajectories.
+Some flights can have missing data, like route information, trajectories and altitude data being wrong.

 ## FAQ